AllyYL/casestudy/src/projects/weave.md

 ## User Research

 What does sustainable fashion mean to online shoppers — and what would convince them to switch platforms?

-Through surveys and interviews with 14 potential users, we explored how they perceive credibility, trust, and innovation in fashion.
+To explore this, we conducted surveys and in-depth interviews with 14 potential users.
+We focused on perceptions of credibility, trust, and innovation in the context of fashion transparency.

 <br>